Introduction and Inspirations

 A function is a reusable block of code that is usually made by a programmer with the intent to make it perform a specific task.

-Functions, as we already know, are fundamental building blocks in programming, allowing programmers to organize, reuse, and manage code more efficiently.
+Moreover, functions, as widely known, are fundamental building blocks in programming, allowing programmers to organize, reuse, and manage code more efficiently.

 Functions

-In other words, a function is a self-contained block of code that can be ran by calling the its name.
+In other words, a function is a self-contained block of code that can be ran by calling its name and passing arguments to it, if needed.

 Functions can take inputs (or not), process them, and return an output (or not).
 They help in breaking down complex problems into smaller, manageable tasks.